L4D15/Quantum-Engine/README.md

 Artemis-Cpp and JsonCpp are added to the CMake project as subdirectories, so they will be compiled and linked alongside Quantum-Engine when you call the `make` command.

 ### Linux
-OpenGL should be present in the systems but the development libraries may be missing, so make sure the package _mesa-common-dev_ is installed.
+OpenGL should be present in the systems but the development libraries may be missing, so make sure the packages _mesa-common-dev_ and _libgl1-mesa-dev_ is installed.

 For SDL2 libraries (SDL2, SDL2_image and SDL2_ttf) the best option is to download the source code from their respective websites and compile it yourself.
 It's a very straight forward process since you only need to run these three commands inside the folder of each library:

 1. `./configure`
 2. `make`
-3. `make install`
+3. `sudo make install`

 This will install the libraries into `/usr/local/lib` and the header files in `/usr/local/include`.